sakthivijay7/Spring-Boot-Online-Quiz-Application-/README.md

 - control the main page and  "GetMapping("/test") it return the main.html
 - Main page had login succeed user only allow and it contains their details with Quiz pages like select Quiz language - ``Python or Java``
 - ``GetMapping("/python")`` and ``"GetMapping("/java")`` this will return the python and java quiz pages.
+- Quiz page to submit score and score pass to the java then saved in the database.
 - Main page had return main.html and quiz pages.

 - Main Spring Boot Application to scanpackages and execute the Spring Boot Application